cebartling/test-driven/spring-boot/webflux-tdd-demo/README.md

 The `UnitTest` tag is used on unit test suites to tag them as unit tests.
 You can use this tag to run a subset of JUnit 5 Jupiter tests in this project.

 ![Unit tests Run Configuration in IntelliJ IDEA](./documentation/images/unit-tests-run-configuration.png)

+The Gradle build is also configured to use tags:
+- `./gradlew test` will only run unit tests.
+- `./gradlew integrationTest` will only run integration tests.